tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 to offer information about proxies and other services offered by the server deployment.
 Such keys are not defined in this document.

+# Server Deployment Considerations

+When servers designate DoH servers for their names, the specific deployment model can impact the effective privacy and performance characteristics.

+## Single Content Provider

+If a name always resolves to server IP addresses that are hosted by a single content provider, the name ought to designate a single DoH server.
+This DoH server will be most optimal when it is designated by many or all names that are hosted by the same content provider.
+This ensures that clients can increase connection reuse to reduce latency in connection setup.

+A DoH server that corresponds to the content provider that hosts content has an opportunity to tune the responses provided to a client based on the location inferred by the client IP address.

+## Multiple Content Providers

+Some hostnames may resolve to server IP addresses that are hosted by multiple content providers.
+In such scenarios, the deployment may want to be able to control the percentage of traffic that flows to each content provider.

+In these scenarios, there can either be:

+- multiple different designated DoH servers that are advertised via SVCB DNS Records; or,

+- a single designated DoH server that can be referenced by one or more SVCB DNS Records, that is operated by a party that is aware of both content providers and can manage splitting the traffic.

+If a server deployment wants to easily control the split of traffic between different content providers, it ought to use the latter model of using a single designated DoH server that can better control which IP addresses are provided to clients.
+Otherwise, if a client is aware of multiple DoH servers, it might use a single resolver exclusively.

+## Avoid Narrow Deployments

+One of the main privacy benefits of resolution using designated DoH servers is the fact that a server can be designated by many different names within one or more domains.
+This means that the amount of information leaked to an attacker observing traffic between a client and a DoH server about is limited; it only tells the attacker that the client might be resolving one of the many names for which the server is designated (and might be performing an Oblivious query).

+However, if a deployment designates a given DoH server for only one name, or a very small set of names, then it becomes easier for an attacker to infer that a specific name is being accessed by a client.
+For this reason, deployments are encouraged to avoid deploying a DoH server that is only designated by a small number of names.
+Clients can also choose to only whitelist DoH servers that are associated with many names.

+Beyond the benefits to privacy, having a larger number of names designated a given DoH server improves the opportunity for DoH connection reuse, which can improve the performance of name resolutions.

 # Local Resolver Deployment Considerations {#local-deployment}

 A key goal of Adaptive DNS is that clients will be able to use Designated DoH Servers